The People's Court: Conception

 When John Masterson devised the original camera-in-court concept in 1975, he first pitched it to Monty Hall, the producer and host of the game show Let's Make a Deal, and his partner, producer-writer Stefan Hatos.
 They put a young associate, Stu Billett, in charge of selling it, but the networks were not interested.
 Billett later went out on his own and refined the concept into a show shot in a studio rather than a real courtroom.
 Small-claims court participants agreed to drop their court cases and accept binding arbitration in a simulated courtroom.
 The networks expressed interest, but still did not buy it; however, it did sell into the first-run syndication market.
 The series was executive produced by Ralph Edwards, who also created and hosted the documentary show This Is Your Life, and Stu Billett, who later went on to create Moral Court.
-John Masterson, whom many consider a pioneer and originator of "reality TV" also created Bride and Groom and Breakfast in Hollywood.
+John Masterson, whom many consider a pioneer and originator of "reality TV" also created Bride and Groom and Queen for a Day.

 The People's Court is the first court show to use binding arbitration, introducing the format into the genre in 1981.
 The system has been duplicated by most of the show's successors in the judicial genre.
 Moreover, The People's Court is the first popular, long-running reality in the judicial genre.
 It was preceded only by a few short-lived realities in the genre; these short-lived predecessors were only loosely related to judicial proceedings, except for one: Parole (1959) took footage from real-life courtrooms holding legal proceedings.
 Before The People's Court, the vast majority of TV courtroom shows used actors, and recreated or fictional cases (as did radio before that).
 Examples of these types of court shows include Famous Jury Trials and Your Witness.